Angular Accordion Component Overview

 Declaring an accordion

-The accordion wraps all igx-expansion-panel
+The accordion wraps all igx-expansion-panels declared inside it.

 <igx-accordion #accordion [singleBranchExpand]="true">